retroelec/T-HMI-C64/README.md

 ### Joystick

-I connected an "iduino joystick shield" to the T-HMI development board.
+I connected an "Iduino joystick shield" to the T-HMI development board.
 The joystick is optional (as there exists also a virtual joystick on the Android device) but recommended.
 It has an analog 2-axis thumb joystick and several buttons.
+As there are several games which use the space bar as a second fire button (e.g. Commando), another button of the Iduino joystick can be used to simulate the pressing of the space bar.

 <img src="doc/joystick.png" alt="joystick" width="400"/>